kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 - Add past pros moves problem set
 - Users have money for games, earn money by logging in daily, can lose and be unable to play, richest player leaderboard

-# The following is a list of poker terms that may need to be added to the site for users to view to define terminology they may not be familiar with.
+# Poker terminology that users may be unfamiliar with

 - Stab: In poker, "stab" refers to making a bet or continuation bet (c-bet) on the flop after having raised preflop, especially when it's a bet designed to take down the pot uncontested, rather than a bet made for value.
 It often implies a semi-bluff or bluff, aiming to capitalize on opponents' perceived weakness or lack of interest in the pot.
 - Fish: a player who is weak